Dokito555/financial-system-application/README.md

 ## !

-for iPhone 14+ might still not working
+for iPhone 14+ might still not work